 That’s why I said that it sounds “good” and not “great”.

-Don’t get me wrong, it’s a fantastic microphone and it’s super worth the money, plus someone with an untrained ear won’t probably even notice these subtleties.
+Don’t get me wrong, it’s a great microphone and it’s super worth the money, plus someone with an untrained ear won’t probably even notice these subtleties.

 If you want a good microphone for a podcasting project or simply for making YouTube videos, then I think that you should choose the Blue Yeti, especially if you are going to use the different pickup patterns.